MI-AFP/tutorials/tutorials/04_types-errors.md

 ```

-In Haskell we have pretty stucture called `Maybe` which does exactly that for us and there are some functions helping with common usage.
+In Haskell, we have a pretty structure called `Maybe` which does exactly that for us and there are some functions helping with common usage.
 More about it you can find in the documentation of [Data.Maybe](https://hackage.haskell.org/package/base/docs/Data-Maybe.html).

 ```haskell
 data Maybe a = Nothing | Just a